20 Fastest Animals in the World

 All seven of the Mexican free-tailed bats (or Brazilian-tailed bats) tested flew faster than 55 mph, according to a 2016 paper.

-However, some scientists who spoke to New Scientist were suspicious of the record, saying that the bats may have had gravity or wind aids, but the authors of the study expressed faith in their findings.
+However, some scientists who spoke to New Scientist were suspicious of the record, saying that the bats may have had gravity or wind aids, but the study’s authors expressed faith in their findings.

-It has been claimed that it has the highest horizontal speed (as compared to stoop diving speed), hitting peak ground speed above 100 mph (161 km/h). its actual air velocity has not been calculated.
+It has been claimed to have the highest horizontal speed (compared to stoop diving speed), hitting peak ground speed above 100 mph (161 km/h). its actual air velocity has not been calculated.

 Nonetheless, it is one of the fastest animals in the world.